eddycharly/terraform-provider-kops/docs/resources/cluster.md

 The following arguments are supported:

 - `enabled` - (Optional) - Bool - Enabled enables the cluster autoscaler.<br />Default: false.
-- `expander` - (Optional) - String - Expander determines the strategy for which instance group gets expanded.<br />Supported values: least-waste, most-pods, random, price, priority.<br />The price expander is only supported on GCE.<br />The priority expander requires additional configuration via a ConfigMap.<br />Default: least-waste.
+- `expander` - (Optional) - String - Expander determines the strategy for which instance group gets expanded.<br />Supported values: least-waste, most-pods, random, price, priority.<br />The price expander is only supported on GCE.<br />By default, kOps will generate the priority expander ConfigMap based on the `autoscale` and `autoscalePriority` fields in the InstanceGroup specs.<br />Default: least-waste.
 - `balance_similar_node_groups` - (Optional) - Bool - BalanceSimilarNodeGroups makes cluster autoscaler treat similar node groups as one.<br />Default: false.
 - `aws_use_static_instance_list` - (Optional) - Bool - AWSUseStaticInstanceList makes cluster autoscaler to use statically defined set of AWS EC2 Instance List.<br />Default: false.
 - `scale_down_utilization_threshold` - (Optional) - String - ScaleDownUtilizationThreshold determines the utilization threshold for node scale-down.<br />Default: 0.5.